Using row-level security with other BigQuery features

 Required permissions to copy a table with a row-level access policy

-To copy a table with one or more row-level access policies, you must have the following permissions, in addition to the permissions required to copy a table without a row-level access policy.
+To copy a table with one or more row-level access policies, you must have the following permissions, in addition to the roles to copy tables and partitions.

 Permission | Resource |